Dog Walking Safety and Etiquette at Holidays4Dogs.

 When walking in areas frequented by other dog walkers, there is always the chance of meeting less responsible dog owners.
 Even if your dog is on the lead, this can pose problems.
 Not all dogs are friendly and sociable.

-Likewise, it is an unfortunate fact that, not all dog owners are responsible either.
+Likewise, it is an unfortunate fact that not all dog owners are responsible either.
 When the two meet, this can create a situation where conflict might ensue.
-It is responsible practice, surely, to put your dog on the lead when approaching other dogs, people or livestock.
+It is a responsible practice, surely, to put your dog on the lead when approaching other dogs, people or livestock.
 This is particularly important if the other dog is on the lead.

 Not all dogs need to meet and greet.